Iteo/audoma/docs/usage.rst

                     raise CustomCarException
                 return instance, 200

-| Now we use different serializers for each method, depending on returned status code.
+| Now we use different a serializer for each method, depending on returned status code.
 | Each of this serializer is using different model, `audoma_action` makes such situations super easy.